artistxoder/expert-succotash/README.md

 A combined gas detection and climate monitoring project using Arduino UNO, MQ-2 gas sensor, and DHT11 temperature/humidity sensor.
 Includes buzzer and LED alarm.

+## Acknowledgements
+- **Gemini**, **ChatGPT**, and **Claude** were used to generate, refine, and improve the OpenSCAD code, making it more modular and parametric.
+- The conceptual wiring diagram was also created with the assistance of these AI models.
 ---

 ## 📦 Features